WestRidgeSystems/jmisb/examples/README.md

 We welcome corrections and updates.

+## cotconverter

+It provides a Cursor on Target converter for KLV metadata.
+This example is a work-in-progress.
+See [its README](cotconverter/README.md) for more information.

 ## generator

 It generates a test file with video and KLV metadata.
 This example is a work-in-progress.
 See [its README](generator/README.md) for more information.